cbor-wg/cddl-modules/draft-ietf-cbor-cddl-modules.md

 CRLF = %x0A / %x0D.0A
 ~~~

-A CDDL 2.0 Tool {#cddlc-tool}
+A CDDL Tool that Implements CDDL Module Structure {#cddlc-tool}
 ===============

 This appendix is for information only.

-A rough CDDL 2.0 tool is available {{cddlc}}.
-It can process CDDL 2.0
+A rough CDDL tool is available {{cddlc}}.
+It can process
-models into CDDL 1 models that can then be processed by the CDDL
+module-structured CDDL models into basic CDDL models that can then be
+processed by the original CDDL
 tool described in {{Appendix F of -cddl}}.

 A typical command line involving both tools might be: